numberscope/frontscope/doc/making-a-visualizer.md

-You shouldn't need to implement `show()`, `stop()`, or `dispose()`, but you can implement a `setup()` function as usual with [p5](https://p5js.org/learn/) if needed to set the stage of the graphics for your visualization.
-If you do, you _must_ call `super.setup()` to begin with the standard setup, that creates the p5 canvas for you.
-And you should definitely create a `draw()` function as usual with p5; it is still a good idea to start with `super.draw()`.
+You shouldn't need to implement `show()`, `stop()`, or `dispose()`, but you can implement a `setup()` function as usual with [p5](https://p5js.org/learn/) if there are any one-time graphical operations you want to do, like drawing a background or specifying colors, etc. If you do create such a function, in it you _must_ call `super.setup()` to begin with the standard setup, as it creates the p5 canvas for you.
+Finally, you should definitely create a `draw()` function as usual with p5; it is still a good idea to start with `super.draw()`.

+There are also a number of functions like `keyPressed()` or `mouseClicked()` that you can implement to handle various interactions with your visualization.
+See the [p5 documentation](https://p5js.org/reference) for details on these.

 Some of the previously existing visualizers provide good starting points to see how to extend the base P5Visualizer class.